Abelardo L. Rodríguez: Honoris causa

 On 15 June 1951, Rodríguez received an honorary Doctor of Law degree from the University of California, Berkeley.
 His son Abelardo S. graduated from UCB on the same day, with a degree in business administration.

 Autobiography

 Rodríguez wrote a 445-page autobiography in 1962.
 The Autobiografía de Abelardo L. Rodríguez was published by the Senate of the Mexican Republic, Commission of Libraries and Editorial Affairs.

 Family tragedy

 A family tragedy affected Rodríguez deeply in later years.
-In 1964, his 39-year-old son Juan Abelardo and his daughter-in-law, Janine Ratliff died when their plane collided with power lines on takeoff.
-The couple had four young children, whom Sullivan and Rodríguez took into their care and raised.
+In 1964, his 39-year-old son Juan Abelardo died when his plane collided with power lines on takeoff in Baja California Sur.

 Death

 General Abelardo L. Rodríguez died at Scripps Clinic in La Jolla, California, on 13 February 1967.

 Recognition

 Abelardo L. Rodríguez's legacy includes a number of landmarks throughout Mexico.
 These include: